muhammadahmadr1zwan/British_Airways_ML_Project/README.md

-# ✈️ Booking Prediction Model
+# British Airways Forage Job Sim Project

 This project uses a machine learning approach to **predict whether a customer will make a flight booking**, based on various travel-related features.
 It includes full data exploration, feature engineering, model training, evaluation, and business-level insights.